We are updating our student and school-wide health information as we receive it from the district.

 Medications

 All medications, including aspirin, Tylenol, cough/cold medicines, etc., must be left in the office.
 Each medication, whether prescription or nonprescription, must be in its original container and marked with the child's name, a doctor's dosage instructions, and time to be taken.
 Only the school nurse can give nonprescription medications to students who submit a completed Health Information Exchange Consent Form.
-In addition, a doctor's note The school nurse will be on site on Monday through Thursday.
-Office staff will distribute medications on Fridays.
+In addition, a doctor's note may be required.

 Prescription medications must be accompanied by physician's orders that include exact dosage and, as mentioned above, must be in the original container.
 These requirements help protect your child by ensuring administration of the correct medication and dosage.